 Another important consideration is the exact location of the air gap.
 Remember to pry protective holes under the countertop and then make enough room for the installation.

 Consider watching some of the many online videos that teach you how to install such an item.
-It will save you some time and the money you would otherwise spend on damaged countertops.
+It will save you some time and money you would otherwise spend on damaged countertops.

 Connecting to the drainpipe

-A dishwasher air gap seeks to prevent water damage and mixing of waste with clean water.
+A dishwasher air gap seeks to prevent water damage and the mixing of waste with clean water.
 You might end up doing more destruction than good if you are not careful with the current plumbing.

 The drain hoses from the air gap will connect to the dishwasher, while the other end will connect to the drain line.
 A good connection is required to ensure proper functioning.

 Connecting the air gap to the garbage disposal

 Every garbage disposal unit comes with accommodation for air gap drain pipes.
 Once connected to the sink under your countertop, you now need a proper connection to the garbage disposal.